Eno-Mario/react/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Exercise 31
+## Exercise 32

-Create an index.css file and import it within the index.jsx file.
+Create a Container component that renders its children within a div tag.
-Add a .welcome class to the Welcome component that sets its background color and adds a border.
+Have the div tag use a white background and a red border.
+Add a title prop that will contain the title value to be displayed before the children.
+Make the container collapsible, so that when the title is clicked the children are either hidden of shown again.
+Use the useState hook to keep track of the collapsed state.